WOLF retro DESIGN REVIEW. 11th April 2018

 WORD OF THE WOLF.

 The S-50 is one of those machines that will continue to look better with age.
 It was well respected in it’s day and we believe will be well respected into the future.
-It has a reasonable following and online support community which not only ensures its continued practical use but status amongst collectable keyboards.
+It has a reasonable following and online suport community which not only ensures its continued practical use but status among collectible keyboards.

 Mint examples can still be found so try to have one in your collection if you can.